In this tutorial, I have added the configurations required for ec2 user password authentication for AWS ec2 Linux instances.

 After the changes, save the file and exit.

-Step 4: Setup a password for the user using the “
+Step 4: Setup ec2 user password using the “

 sudo passwd ubuntu